tahabykl/tahabykl/README.md

 <h3>Who am I?:</h3>

-I am a high school senior in Turkey
+I am a high school student who is very enthusiastic about cybersecurity and would like to continue my career in that field.
+Throughout my high-school years, I have managed to learn about several topics of computer science and improve in different programming languages, while also continuing my academic work.

 <h3>🔭 I’m used to work on:</h3>